ukwa/npld-access-stack/README.md

 [access@demo ~]$ docker run hello-world
 ```

+All the necessary base software and configuration is documented (internally) at https://git.wa.bl.uk/ukwa/packages/ukwa-npld-access-support-packages

 #### Deploying and Updating the Stack

+Routine deployments will be handled by GitLab CI/CD, as this makes software deployment and configuration much easier.
+See [.gitlab-ci.yml](./.gitlab-ci.yml) for details.
+Manual deployment works as follows.

 First get the `ukwa-services` repository and change to the relevant directory: